KevinOSull/DjangoProject/README.md

 [Back to Table of Contents](#table-of-contents)
 # Deployment
 [Back to Table of Contents](#table-of-contents)

+The site is hosted on heroku and uses a PostgresSQL database, you can access the site through the live link at the top of the page or follow these instructions if you want to run it locally on your machine.

+Clone the repository:
+git clone <your-repo-url>
+cd gametracker

+Create and activate a virtual environment: python -m venv venv source venv/bin/activate

+Install dependencies: install dependancies from the requirements.txt pip install -r requirements.txt

+Apply Migrations
+python manage.py migrate

+Run the development server:
+python manage.py runserver

+Access Locally:
+Open your browser and go to http://127.0.0.1:8000/
 # AI Usage Disclosure
 [Back to Table of Contents](#table-of-contents)